fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 To avoid this pitfall, we must be aware that once a technology is incorporated into a social context, new groups may reinterpret it and potentially use this information for outside purposes which include nefarious ones.
-To solve for this issue, we must incorporate "what if" scenarios into testing of the model.
+To help address this issue, we should adopt "what if" scenarios to envision how the social context might change after introducing a model, including how it may change the power dynamics of existing groups in that context. of the model.

 The Formalism Trap